-Retaining a distinct federal for-hire component with an associated component quota is necessary for the establishment of red snapper management measures specific to charter vessels.
+A distinct federal charter quota is necessary for the establishment of red snapper management measures specific to charter vessels.
 Amendment 41 is the current vehicle the Council is using to develop a management strategy for charter vessels harvesting red snapper.
-The Council approved Amendment 40 with a 3-year sunset clause (GMFMC 2014a), meaning the management of the separate components would expire on December 31, 2017 without further action by the Council.
+The Council approved Amendment 40 with a 3-year sunset clause (GMFMC 2014a), meaning the management of the separate components would expire on December 31, 2017, without further action by the Council.
 At its June 2016 meeting, the Council approved Amendment 45 (GMFMC 2016), extending the sunset an additional 5 years.
-If implemented, the management of the separate components will extend through December 31, 2022.
-Extending the sunset provision past 2022, or removing the sunset provision completely, would be necessary for the Council to establish the actions pertaining to the design features of charter vessel management for red snapper under evaluation in this amendment.
-Relatedly, an action would be needed to determine how the for-hire quota would be divided between the charter and headboat sub-components.
+If implemented, the management of the separate components would extend through December 31, 2022.
+To establish a charter vessel management program for red snapper, the Council could extend the sunset provision past 2022 or remove the sunset provision completely.
+Alternately, a separate action could be added to this amendment to establish a red snapper charter quota specific to the charter management program.

+Relatedly, an action would be needed to determine how the for-hire quota would be divided between the charter and headboat sub-components if the Council continues to pursue separate management approaches for the sub-components.
 This action is currently in Amendment 42.